jundalisay/superblist/content/en/about.md

 Notes | This requires a total refutation of Einstein, to be replaced by Lorentz-Poincare.
 Thus turns the physicist into a superphysicist  | This is divided into Human, Animal, and Plant.
 Thus turns the doctor into a superdoctor | This is made up of Economic Superphysics (Supereconomics) for economic problems and Supersociology for social problems.
 This turns the economist into a supereconomist and a sociologist and lawmaker into a supersociologist and superlawmaker.

-{{< img src="/graphics/egllayers.png" alt="The 5 Elements" cap="Fundamental to Superphysics is the Classical 5 Elements which we rename as aethereal, spatial, radiant, reactive, and material.
+{{< img src="/graphics/egllayers.png" alt="The 5 Elements" cap="Fundamental to Superphysics is the Classical 5 Elements which we rename as aethereal, spatial, radiant, transformative, and material.
 It is based on the mysterious, invisible-but-everywhere Aether (the spooky Actor from a distance) instead of being stuck with oh-so-obvious-but-limited Matter" >}}

 Materialists would say that all of this is pseudo-science.
 We would rather say it's Superphysics or [Dialectics](/superphysics/principles/chapter-11).